rutvijkumarshah/ImageSearch/README.md

 * Closes Software keyboard on search fired.
 * Custom spinner for choosing colors.
 * Layered application design : Backend is loosely coupled with UI, provides async apis and callbacks.
+*

-Third Party Utilities used for building this app:
+Third Party Utilities/source used for building this app:

  1. SmartImageView
+ 2. AsyncHttpClient
-2. UniversalImageLoader
+ 3. UniversalImageLoader
-3. Source code of ZoomInZoomOut.java from StackOverflow question
  4. Etsy StaggeredGridView
+ 5. Source code of ZoomInZoomOut.java from StackOverflow question